-- \checkmark Filling a skills gap on an existing team within a client's office. - Handling a "one-off" or specialized assignment in a client's office, from home, or on location. - Being part of an outsourced project team, based either from home or working from a consulting company's office. - Specialized consulting projects, ex. petrophysical analysis, technical advisory services, data room analysis.
+- ✓ Filling a skills gap on an existing team within a client's office. - ✓ Handling a "one-off" or specialized assignment in a client's office, either working remotely or on location. - ✓ Being part of an outsourced project team, either working remotely or from a consulting company's office. - ✓ Specialized consulting projects, such as petrophysical analysis, technical advisory services, data room analysis.